dendroenydris/entity-resolution-pipeline/README.md

 In this Data Parallel framework, we mainly deploy one matching method (Combined Similarity), two blocking methods (FirstLetterTitle and FirstLetter Matching) and one clustering method (basic clustering with graph).

-> you can see the code for this part at ` dprep.py`
+> You can see the code for this part at ` dprep.py`

 After using Spark's data frame, we wanted to compare it with our local pipeline (the one we constructed in part 2).
-The Two ER pipline is configured as:
+The Two ER pipeline is configured as:

 ```json
 DEFAULT_ER_CONFIGURATION = {